SpinnerX/Portfolios/README.md

 # portfolios

+-- UPDATE --
+Date: January 25th, 2023
+* This is an outdated portfolio repo.
+* Plan to implement more in depth projects that would be considered useful, and have their own usefulness in their respective focuses.

 This Github repo contains projects I have done, academically and personally.
 Displaying the applications of concepts, and usage that I have learned to apply into my own projects.
 In which have been very useful, when developing these personal projects into fruition.

 UPDATE (Jan 4th, 2023)